Home > Blog Posts > Technology Has Taken Over The World: Is It A Bad Thing?

 But like any new terrain, we can face new problems armed with information and preparation.
 So, to tackle the seemingly frightening landscape of the internet, know how to identify trolls and then simply ignore them, and maybe just unfollow your ex.

-However, we know even with all the tools in the world, the internet finds a way to change the game, producing new rules books on the daily.
+However, we know that even with all the tools in the world, the internet finds a way to change the game, producing new rules books on the daily.
 So, keep your ear to the ground and stay alert when travelling in uncharted waters.
 And of course, enjoy catching up with friends, talking to long-distance relatives and all the other wonders of the internet.

 There is no point denying it, robots are coming to the job market, but don’t grab the pitchforks just yet.
 Throughout history, there have been technological advances that have reshaped the job economy.
 The next technological advance to shake the job market is artificial intelligence (AI).
 AI is predicted to affect workers that perform routine tasks.
 However, just because jobs and workers are displaced, doesn’t mean they won’t find another role in the job economy.